 Building Energy Performance

-The New Zealand Green Building Council is a not-for-profit, industry organization working towards a more sustainable built environment.
+The New Zealand Green Building Council is a not-for-profit, industry organisation working towards a more sustainable built environment.
 World Green Building Week is upon us and as part of our annual market review we would like to request information to gain a better understanding of the position of the local government sector.
 Please supply the following information under the Local Government Official Information and Meetings Act (LGOIMA):

 1. During the next 12 months do you have plans to assess and certify the sustainability performance of your major property asset(s) or tenancies using 3rd party certified tools including the NZ Government’s NABERSNZ Office Energy Performance scheme or Green Star Performance certification tool for existing buildings?